 Organizations across all industries and levels of maturity are developing new business models through untapped markets and digital assets, improving business network accountability and modernizing outdated systems that are slow and/or susceptible to risk and fraud.

 You may have heard of the term decentralized finance (DeFi) by now; it’s a term that’s used to describe a collection of ideas to reshape banking, lending and their related activities.
 DeFi describes improvements to make financial services more accessible and transparent than traditional financial services—and in this case, thanks to blockchain.
-Blockchain enables banks to transact directly with one another, reducing friction for settlement.
+Blockchain enables banks and financial institutions to transact directly with one another, reducing friction for settlement.
 The nature of blockchain’s distributed and immutable ledger also simplifies operations and regulatory reporting for government agencies and auditors.
 Experts in the field agree that blockchain will not replace the current capital markets ecosystem; instead, it will re-architect processes to address latency challenges and security concerns.

 Investment banks and their clients are demanding changes to address slow and inefficient middle-and-back-office functions that create delays in financial settlements.
-Recently, consortiums like the Linux Foundation are closing in on solutions that marry technology and capital market firms in order to establish new standards for implementing blockchain technology.
+Recently, like the Linux Foundation are closing in on solutions that marry technology and capital market firms in order to establish new standards for implementing blockchain technology.

 Meanwhile, banks are seeking better ways to improve client services and deliver more value while optimizing reconciliation and costs.
 For instance, UK-based Barclays is experimenting with blockchain as a way to expedite back-office operations and settlement, stating they cut up to $20B in costs by removing intermediaries.